-1. Demonstrate with an explanation that you can distinguish primary and secondary sources.
-Give examples of each.
+- 1. Demonstrate with an explanation that you can distinguish primary and secondary sources.
+Give examples of each. - 2a.

-2a.
 Demonstrate your skills in interpreting historical documents, both primary and secondary.
 The most efficient way to demonstrate your skills for primary source documents is by including your Pliny-Trajan assignment.
 If you like, you can also respond to the marker's commentary (e.g., to take issue with it; to show that you have learned from it; to clarify what the marker may have found puzzling).
-However, the main purpose is to demonstrate the indicated learning outcome.
+You could also include our Perpetua essay, using highlighting or marginal comments to identify the significant historical questions you're asking.
+In any event, the main purpose is to demonstrate the indicated learning outcome.

-2b.
+- 2b.
 You can demonstrate your skills of analyzing modern historiography by writing a brief historiographical review of the González text.
-(This shouldn't be a review of the effectiveness of González' pedagogy, his writing style, or other ancillary matters.)

-3. Demonstrate your ability to identify and contextualize historical terms, by identifying a total of at least eight events, individuals, places, ideas, and/or terms that you regard as particularly important either for history in general or for yourself in particular.
+(Note that this shouldn't be a review of the effectiveness of González' pedagogy, his writing style, or other ancillary matters.
+In the past, some students have been distracted by issues of presentation rather than historiography.) - 3.
+Demonstrate your ability to identify and contextualize historical terms, by identifying a total of at least eight events, individuals, places, ideas, and/or terms that you regard as particularly important either for history in general or for yourself in particular.
 These eight should be distributed evenly across the eight centuries that the course covers (one from the second century, one from the third century, one from the fourth century, etc.).
 All identifications may make use of links and graphics.
 Copying-and-pasting text from other websites, or linking to other websites, is not sufficient.
 You need to show that you have processed and understood the information.
-The identifications don't need to be long, but each should say something about what is essential and distinctive about the term chosen, basic information about historical context such as place and date, and your reason for regarding it as important.

-4. Please accept the challenge of exercising the historian's "sympathetic imagination" by choosing a topic (person, practice, theology) which isn't just different but alien or even distasteful to you, and see whether you can portray it sympathetically (by describing its rationale and/or appeal to contemporaries).

-5. Using examples from the history of Christianity to 843, discuss ways in which history shapes Christian identity and interpretation.
+The identifications don't need to be long, but each should say something about what is essential and distinctive about the term chosen, basic information about historical context such as place and date, and your reason for regarding it as important. - 4.
+Please accept the challenge of exercising the historian's "sympathetic imagination" by choosing a topic (person, practice, theology) which isn't just different but alien or even distasteful to you (at least initially), and see whether you can portray it sympathetically (by describing its rationale and/or appeal to contemporaries). - 5.
+Using examples from the history of Christianity to 843, discuss ways in which history shapes Christian identity and interpretation.
 Note that "history" can mean two things, the past and writing about the past, and this learning outcome is asking you to discuss both of these, so there will be at least two parts to your discussion.
 For writing about the past, you might take as an example a primary source assignment with a historiographical in intent (Augustine; Simeon); and González has a chapter on Eusebius.
 Athanasius' Life of Antony is another choice.